-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the multi-academy trust's financial systems.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the multiacademy trust's financial systems.
 In particular, the checks carried out in the current period included:

 - testing of payroll systems

 - · testing of income systems

-- · testing of purchase systems
+- testing of purchase systems

-- · testing of staff expenses
+- testing of staff expenses

 The trustees are responsible for the design and selection of the internal checks and have agreed a pro-forma to be used for all future internal audit reviews.
-During the year, as a consequence of the Covid-19 pandemic, quarterly checks were not routinely conducted, however to remedy this the Board agreed on extensive checks the summer term with the internal audit team.
+During the year regular checks were routinely conducted.
 The agreed internal audit programme was delivered in full and the final internal audit reports issued to Trustees indicated that there were no significant issues.